aaronp/args4c/README.md

  * encrypting/decrypt sensitive config entries
  * expose convenient overrides by default from environment variables

-Check out the documentation [here](https://aaronp.github.io/args4c/index.html)
+Check out the documentation [here](https://aaronp.github.io/args4c/index.html) and the scaladocs [here](https://aaronp.github.io/args4c/api/latest/args4c/index.html)

 \* It is zero-dependency as it declares a 'provided' dependency on the lightbend (typesafe) config so not to conflict with the explicit version used by your project